+3.3.
 Universal Credit

-UC has replaced Income Support and Employment Support Allowance as well as other benefits.
+UC has replaced IS and ESA as well as other benefits, for new claimants.

 UC award notifications do not include any information on the benefits they replace.
 For this reason, the description of the bursaries for vulnerable group category that relates to receipt of UC or IS is that a student must be receiving UC in their own right because they are financially supporting themselves and anyone who is dependent on them and living with them, such as a child or partner.